sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

   : - `check`
       - **required**: true, unless `subscription` or `id` is specified
       - **type**: String
-      - **description**: Specifies the name of the check for which the silencing override should be cleared.
+      - **description**: Specifies the name of the check for which the silence entry should be cleared.
       - **example**: "check_haproxy"
   : - `subscription`:
       - **required**: true, unless `client` is specified
       - **type:** String
-      - **description**: Specifies the name of the subscription for which the silencing override should be cleared.
+      - **description**: Specifies the name of the subscription for which the silence entry should be cleared.
   : - `id`:
       - **required**: true, unless `client` or is specified
       - **type:** String